 FAB for the Psychologists

 Mental health, cognition, mood, and behaviour are shaped by a complex interplay of social, environmental, and biological factors.
-But one factor often gets left out: nutrition.

 What people eat — and what they don’t — plays a fundamental role in brain function, emotional wellbeing, resilience, and long‑term mental health.